Everest Base Camp Trek

 Staff Support:

-You will have the support of a Govt. registered trekking guide who can speak Basic English language and well acquainted with the area.
+Everest Base Camp trek will be supported by a Govt. registered trekking guide who can speak Basic English language and well acquainted with the area.
 All our Guides have received training in basic skills and knowledge about administering first aid and emergency medication.

 We provide porters to carry your personal baggage and gear, leaving just the day pack to be carried by you.
 We provide one porter for every two trekkers and one porter generally carries a baggage weighing not more than 30 Kgs, i.e. 15 Kgs per trekker.
 So, you will need to pack your baggage accordingly.